OctaForge/libostd/README.md

 traits that are not normally possible to implement without compiler support.

 OctaSTD does not provide fallbacks for those traits.
 The compiler is expected to support these builtins.
-So far the 3 above-mentioned compilers support them.
+So far the 2 above-mentioned compilers support them (MSVC++ supports most of these as well).

 MSVC++ is currently unsupported.
 It is likely that it will never be supported, as it seems that MS will start supporting Clang in Visual Studio; however,